egor7/imdepth/README.md

 flags:
   - `-r=2`: area around every point to get its sharp value

-One can simply run this project by typing `go build main.go -r 5 wine`.
+One can simply run this project by typing `go run main.go -r 5 wine` or `go build; ./imdepth -r 5 wine`.

-You have to install Go 1.4 previously of couse.
+You have to install Go 1.4 first.